mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Also known as RTT.

 The client's measurement of the duration of an ismaster call.
-The round trip time is used to support the "secondaryAcceptableLatencyMS" option in the Read Preferences spec.
+The round trip time is used to support the "localThresholdMS" [1]_ option in the Server Selection Spec.
 Even though this measurement is called "ping time" in that spec, `drivers MUST NOT use the "ping" command`_ to measure this duration.
 `This spec does not mandate how round trip time is averaged`_.